smcd253/uart-m3pi-ee250/README.md

 ## Powering the ESP8266-01

 The ESP8266-01 (or ESP-01) chip takes a 3.3V power supply.
-Powering it with 5v may burn the chip, so please be careful with this, especially because the LPC1768 has a 5V output.
-The ESP-01 needs a clean 3.3V power supply so filtering a 3.3V output from the mbed board with a large capacitor (we have used 100uF+ capacitors just in case) will help prevent the ESP-01 from random power cycles.
+Powering it with 5V may burn the chip, so please be careful with this, especially because the LPC1768 has a 5V output right next to the 3.3V output.
+The ESP-01 needs a clean 3.3V power supply so filtering a 3.3V output from the mbed board with a large capacitor (we have 100uF+ capacitors just in case) will help prevent the ESP-01 from random power cycles.
 Also, even though the GPIO2 pin is not used, we connect it to VCC (high) to try to further prevent power cycles.
 We are not quite sure if this matters but we have found many reports of needing to do this on forums.

 ## Updating the mbed LPC1768 and ESP8266-01 Firmware